-In its second year, the MGI is now a dynamic platform of data and analytics on the economies of the Mediterranean region.
+In its third year, the MGI is now a dynamic platform of data and analytics on the economies of the Mediterranean region.

 As markets and societies create new paradigms, political discourse must renew itself in order to respond to a changing trade, investment and security landscape.